 Moreover, we adjust the original data as follows.
-First, we express all data in real 2001 yen using a series of the overall Consumer Price Index (released by the Statistics Bureau).
-Second, we scale all income and social security measures by an equivalence scale to account for household size: counting the first adult as one, each subsequent adult as 0.7, and each child younger than 15 years as 0.5.
-The old SIRs (1981 and 1984 surveys), however, do not report the ages of family members other than the household head, so we count any other family members as 0.7 in the 1981 and 1983 surveys.
+First, we express all data in real 2001 yen using a series of the overall Consumer Price Index which is released by the Statistics Bureau.
+Second, we scale all income and public pension benefits by an equivalence scale to account for household size: counting the first adult as one, each subsequent adult as 0.7, and each child younger than 15 years as 0.5.
+And we refer to this household size-adjusted income as adjusted income hereafter.
+The old SIRs (the 1981 and 1984 surveys), however, do not report the ages of family members other than the household head, so we count any other family members as 0.7 in the 1981 and 1983 surveys.
+This calculation likely underestimates adjusted income and public pension benefits for households with younger heads in 1980 and 1983.
 Third, we choose age 60 as the threshold age, because an individual can claim at least partial NPI or EPI benefits, and also because most employees retire from their primary jobs even if they enter the secondary job market.

 Another issue in the empirical analysis is the relevant unit: whether a household (which means all individuals sharing the same living quarters) or a family (which means an elderly person, his/her spouse, and any dependent children).
 We use the household as the unit in this paper, mainly because the household is the primary unit reported in the SIR.
 However, the possibility cannot be ruled out that the estimation results are sensitive to the choice of household or family unit.
-In fact, Ohtake (1991) and Iwamoto and Fukui (2002) report that the higher the parents' income is, the more they are likely to live separately with their parents.
-If that is the case, a reduction in social security benefits could reduce the proportion of the elderly who live independently, with the negative impacts on their standard of living underestimated.
+In fact, Ohtake (1991) and Iwamoto and Fukui (2002) report that the higher the parents' income is, the more they are likely to reside apart with their children.
+If that is the case, a decrease in public pension benefits could reduce the proportion of the elderly who live independently, with the negative impacts on their standard of living underestimated.

-2. Income, poverty, and health
+2. Income and poverty

-We construct two types of household size-adjusted income data: after-tax total household income and social security benefits.
+We construct two types of adjusted income data: after-tax total household income and public pension benefits.
 Total household income is defined as the sum of salaries, self-employed income, farm income, dividends, interests, rents, and private transfer receipts plus in-cash benefits such as public pension, unemployment benefits, and family allowances minus family taxes paid.
 In-kind benefits such as medical care are excluded, and taxes are the sum of income/property taxes and social security contributions (not including consumption tax and other indirect taxes).
-Social security benefits include all public pension benefits-NPI, EPI, and MAI benefits-and are expressed in pre-tax terms.
-Social security benefits other than public pension benefits-such as unemployment benefits and family allowances-are excluded from social security benefits in this paper (but they are included in total household income)2.
+Public pension benefits in this paper include all public pension benefits-NPI, EPI, and MAI benefits-and are expressed in pre-tax terms.

 We also construct measures of relative and absolute income poverty.
-We set a poverty line at 40 percent of the median non-elderly household income for each year, and define relative income poverty as the share of the elderly with income below this poverty line for each age group3.
-We also set a poverty line at 40 percent of median non-elderly household income in a base year (1980) upwardly adjusted for CPI inflation between the base and current years.
-And, we define absolute income poverty as the share of the elderly with income below this poverty line for each age group.
-Relative and absolute poverty rates can help us to examine how social security improves the living standards of households with relatively low incomes, and reduces income inequality among the elderly.
+We set a poverty line at 40 percent of the median non-elderly household income for each year, and define relative income poverty as the share of the elderly with income below this poverty line for each age group.
+We also set a poverty line at 40 percent of median nonelderly household income in a base year (1980) upwardly adjusted for CPI inflation between the base and current years.
+Also, we define absolute income poverty as the share of the elderly with income below this poverty line for each age group.
+Relative and absolute poverty rates can help us examine how public pension improves the living standards of households with relatively low incomes, and reduces income inequality among the elderly.
+It should be noted, however, these poverty measures are somewhat biased, because adjusted income of households with younger heads in 1980 and 1983 is underestimated, as mentioned in the previous section.